stefanief9655/cyoa-doing-hw/do-the-homework/good-grade-in-one-class-only.md

 ## Congrats!!!
-You Did Good In This Class But Failed Everything Else
+You Failed Everything Else